 Is that why foresight seems more relevant than it used to be?

-Probably so, because, in its essence, foresight has always been important.
-If governments and organisations would have spent more energy on foresight, they would have been more resilient, we could have been better prepared for a pandemic: we knew it was coming one day.
+Probably so, because, in its essence, foresight has always been essential.
+If governments and organisations had spent more energy on foresight, they would have been more resilient; we could have been better prepared for a pandemic: we knew it was coming one day.

 Sometimes we need a very abrupt change to make us realise what is going on.
 Every crisis is preceded by signs, sometimes very small.
 They seem irrelevant, but they are extremely relevant, we simply don’t realise it.
 With foresight, these signals could have been detected a lot sooner.
 Your key uncertainties will change the filter you use on your inputs and suddenly signals that did not seem relevant, now become extremely relevant.